Saturday, April 8, 2023

 Basically, the prevailing mood is quiet, a little gloomy even, but with a hint of excitement nonetheless.

 Underneath it all is a sense of expectation.
-And, late in the afternoon, we gather (or perhaps watch on the net or on TV) to celebrate the Easter Vigil, the Great Vigil, in which the darkness of the tomb is turned to the light of resurrection.
+And, in the evening, as darkness descends, we gather (or perhaps watch on the net or on TV) to celebrate the Easter Vigil, the Great Vigil, in which the darkness of the tomb is turned to the light of resurrection.

 As the massive newly carved and lit Paschal Candle is carried down the aisle of the darkened church we will be confronted with a symbolic image that has come down to us from remote centuries, for the light represents the Risen Christ.
 As we light our individual candles from the One Candle the church gradually fills with light.
 What was obscure and gloomy just moments ago can be seen clearly.
 It is a magnificent symbol of the Resurrection, of the share we each have in it and of the effect that spreading that light can have on the world.